lrakauskas/rollingsausage/_backend/nativephp-google-admob-docs/docs/index.md

 # NativePHP Google AdMob

-Google AdMob integration for NativePHP Mobile with a facade-first PHP API and Android-native event dispatching.
+Google AdMob integration for NativePHP Mobile with a facade-first PHP API and native event dispatching.

+> Currently **supports Android only**. iOS coming soon.

 ## What you get